wintoo/Jenkins-Shared-Libraries/README.md

 # Jenkins-Shared-Libraries
-Scripts for Deployment are stored in this repo
+Scripts for Deployment are stored in this repository